 It could be in our Electronic Pop Playlist.
 It could be in our Post Punk Darkwave Coldwave Shoegaze & Post Rock Playlist.
 But its here in our New Pop/Rock Playlist on Spotify.
 Such is the crossover effect of the synthpop, post-punk motorik and indie rock nature of ‘Someone Else’ by multinational London outfit Pynch.
 The track lyrically aims a driving broadside at the shallow nature and meaningless preoccupations of mainstream society under the bread and circus thrall of a culture lacking in ethical behaviour and dominated by the short-termism of neoliberal economics.

-‘Big Yellow Van’ is the plaintively joyous new single by new Melbourne outfit Pop Filter which consists of multi-instrumentalists Nick Kearton (Cool Sounds, Skydeck), Lachlan Denton (Lachlan Denton & Studio Magic) and Liam Halliwell (Snowy Band).
-Family, friends and fans of the close knit trio would agree that it’s great to see them come together in such ebullient form.
-The track will appear on Banksia, the trio’s debut album out on Osborne Again August 21.
+‘Big Yellow Van’ is the plaintively joyous new single by new Melbourne outfit Pop Filter* which sees Nick Kearton (Cool Sounds, Skydeck) join The Ocean Party stalwarts Lachlan Denton, Jordan Thompson, Curtis Wakeling, Mark Rogers and Liam Halliwell (Snowy Band).
+Family, friends and fans of the close knit sextet would agree that it’s great to see them come together in such ebullient form.
+The track will appear on Banksia, the sextet’s debut album out on Osborne Again August 21.

 There’s also new music in the form of the atmospheric ‘Gone’ from Canadian singer-songwriter, musician, actor and filmmaker Kaelen Ohm aka Amaara.
 Released simultaneously with the more staid but equally powerful ‘Alone’, both will appear on her soon to be released album Heartspeak due in August 14 on Lady Moon Records.
 The self-directed videos for both tracks are are outstanding.